-Dual solid cores offer more possibilities
+Dual solid kernels offer more possibilities

-This short movie presents one of IRONCAD's truly unique advantages: the ability to use two native solid-state cores, ACIS and Parasolid, in the same CAD environment.
-You'll see how these two competing technologies can be freely mixed - and flexibly switched - between different parts(parties) of a project.
+This short movie presents one of IRONCAD's truly unique advantages: the ability to use two native solid kernels, ACIS and Parasolid, in the same CAD environment.
+You'll see how these two competing technologies can be freely mixed - and flexibly switched - between different parts of a project.
 This creates both power and freedom of choice in modeling work.

 Import from other systems